stfc/openstack-query-library/docs/user_docs/API.md

 - If this query is chained from previous query(ies) by `then()` - the previous results will also be included
 - If any `append_from` calls have been run - the properties appended will also be included

-This is either returned as a list if `to_groups` has not been set, or as a dict if `to_groups` was set
+This is either returned as a list if `group_by` has not been set, or as a dict if `group_by` was set

 **Arguments**: